simon-anders/htseq/doc/count.rst

 Counting reads in features with ``htseq-count``
 ***********************************************

-Given a file with aligned seqeuncing reads and a list of genomic features, a common task is to count how many reads map to each feature.
+Given a file with aligned sequencing reads and a list of genomic features, a common task is to count how many reads map to each feature.

 A feature is here an interval (i.e., a range of positions) on a chromosome